Animal husbandry: Systems

-Traditionally, animal husbandry was part of the subsistence farmer's way of life, producing not only the food needed by the family but also the fuel, fertiliser, clothing, transport and draught power.
-Killing the animal for food was a secondary consideration, and wherever possible its products such as wool, eggs, milk and blood (by the Maasai) were harvested while the animal was still alive.
+Traditionally, animal husbandry was part of the subsistence farmer's way of life, producing not only the food needed by the family but also the fuel, fertiliser, clothing, transport, and draught power.
+Killing the animal for food was a secondary consideration; wherever possible its products such as wool, eggs, milk and blood (by the Maasai) were harvested while the animal was still alive.
 In the traditional system of transhumance, people and livestock moved seasonally between fixed summer and winter pastures; in montane regions the summer pasture was up in the mountains, the winter pasture in the valleys.

 Animals can be kept extensively or intensively.
 Extensive systems involve animals roaming at will, or under the supervision of a herdsman, often for their protection from predators.
 Ranching in the Western United States involves large herds of cattle grazing widely over public and private lands.
-Similar cattle stations are found in South America, Australia and other places with large areas of land and low rainfall.
+Similar cattle stations are found in South America, Australia, and other places with large areas of land and low rainfall.
 Ranching systems have been used for sheep, deer, ostrich, emu, llama and alpaca.

 In the uplands of the United Kingdom, sheep are turned out on the fells in spring and graze the abundant mountain grasses untended, being brought to lower altitudes late in the year, with supplementary feeding being provided in winter.
 In rural locations, pigs and poultry can obtain much of their nutrition from scavenging, and in African communities, hens may live for months without being fed, and still produce one or two eggs a week.